• Skip to primary navigation

 1. Freeze the chicken and sauce together, uncooked, in a ziptop freezer bag.
 Thaw before continuing with the recipe.

-2. Freeze the cooked chicken in its sauce in a ziptop freezer bag or freezer-safe container.
+2. Place the cooked chicken in its sauce in a ziptop freezer bag or freezer-safe container.
+Chill it completely for several hours in the fridge before storing it in the freezer for up to 6 weeks.
 Thaw, reheat, and serve according to the recipe instructions.

-sweet and sour pulled chicken on hawaiian rolls on plate
+closeup of sweet and sour pulled chicken on hawaiian bun.

 Let your slow cooker do the work with an easy sweet and sour pulled chicken filling perfect for sandwiches and wraps.
 This simple crockpot recipe will save you time and money!